 If this dog is not the right match for you, there are a few similar breeds that you might be interested in instead.
 Here are a few recommendations!

-- Golden Retriever: These dogs are one of the parents for the Goldendoodle dogs and are very loving and gentle.
-They are known to be easy-to-please and loyal.
+- Golden Retriever: These dogs are one of the parents of the Goldendoodle dogs and are very loving and gentle.
+They are known to be easy to please and loyal.

 - Poodle: These dogs are impressive and elegant and are known to be intelligent.
 They are one of the parents of the Goldendoodle dogs.

-- Labradoodle: Labradoodle has a different coat color and is a little more reserved than the Goldendoodle.
+- Labradoodle: Labradoodles have a different coat color and are a little more reserved than Goldendoodles.
 However, these dogs are also energetic in nature.